-Section 04.9.2.3 shall govern the Summer 2010 Capability Period only, and Section 04.9.2.4 shall be in effect for all other Capability Periods.
+Section 4.9.2.1 shall govern the Winter 2009-2010 Capability Period only, Section 0 shall govern the Summer 2010 Capability Period only, and Section 4.9.2.2 0 shall be in effect for all other Capability Periods.
 Nothing in this Section 4.9.2 shall be construed to prohibit or limit revisions to this Installed Capacity Manual or create a precedent for any future changes.

-4.9.2.1 4.9.2.1 [This Section intentionally left blank]
+4.9.2.1 [This Section intentionally left blank] Allocation of Import Rights: Requests for Wheels-Through -Winter 2009-2010